READ N TRY

 Board Cupping of a Chip Carved Coaster

-A few factors make thin boards to cup: moisture content before carving, air moisture level, sometimes heat or direct sunlight.
+A few factors make thin boards warp: moisture content before carving, air moisture level, and sometimes heat or direct sunlight.
 Carving angle and chip sizes may also affect that as the air moisture may penetrate the wood from the carved side much faster.

 To make the coasters straight I would suggest a few things.